History of Serbia in Timeline

 In November 1918, Serbia contributed significantly to the Allied victory in the Balkans, especially by helping France force Bulgaria's capitulation.

-On 24 November 1918, the territory of Syrmia united with Serbia.
-The Great People's Assembly of Serbs, Bunjevci and other Slavs in Banat, Bačka and Baranja declared the unification of these regions with Serbia on 25 November 1918.
+On November 24, 1918, the territory of Syrmia united with Serbia.
+On November 25, 1918, Banat, Bačka and Baranja declared unification with Serbia.

 December 1918: Proclamation of the Kingdom of the Serbs, Croats, and Slovenes

-On 1 December 1918, Prince Regent Alexander Karađorđević proclaimed the Kingdom of the Serbs, Croats, and Slovenes, under King Peter I of Serbia, in Belgrade.
+On December 1, 1918, Prince Regent Alexander Karađorđević proclaimed the Kingdom of the Serbs, Croats, and Slovenes in Belgrade, under King Peter I of Serbia.

 1918: Renamed to the Kingdom of Serbia